Wormholes and out-of-time ordered correlators in gauge/gravity duality: Discussion and conclusions

 In the future we plan to deal specifically with one aspect of our findings, related to the wormhole teleportation protocols; out of several proposed scenarios, we are mainly inspired by \cite{teleworm}.
-That paper develops in detail the idea from \cite{erepr2} where the left and right AdS boundary, i.e., field theory serve as entanglement resources, and we want to teleport the state of the qubit Q, inserted in the left CFT, to the qubit T inserted in the right CFT, with reference R which starts out maximally entangled with Q. Translated into correlation functions, the correlation between Q and T is just the expectation value of the anticommutator (because the operators are fermionic) of the two inserted observables (on the left and on the right) in the presence of double-trace coupling, which can be expressed in terms of TOC (which quickly factorizes and reaches a constant value) and OTOC.
-The calculation in \cite{teleworm} finds that the mutual information between R and T is maximized when OTOC reaches its maximum absolute value.
-In their setup (SYK/eternal wormhole), this maximum scales as $\gamma^{\Delta_1}$ in our notation and the timescale of transport as $\log\gamma$.
-In our higher-dimensional nonstationary setup, the timescale of transport is $1/\lambda$ which slows down drastically with increasing $\gamma$, but the overall magnitude of OTOC (although we have not studied it in detail) clearly grows at least as $\gamma^2$ (because the correction to the classical action is either of order $\gamma^2$ as in Eqs.~(\ref{linactdirac},\ref{linactcrap}) or of order $\gamma$ as in (\ref{linactunit}), and the additional factor of $\gamma$ comes from the correction of the propagator).
-Here we get a catch-22 if the protocol of \cite{teleworm} is applied to higher-dimensional non-stationary wormholes: high-fidelity of the teleportation requires strong wormhole coupling but in this case the whole procedure takes a long time.
+That paper develops in detail the idea from \cite{erepr2} where the left and right AdS boundary, i.e. field theory serve as entanglement resources, and we want to teleport the state of the qubit Q, inserted in the left CFT, to the qubit T inserted in the right CFT, with reference R which starts out maximally entangled with Q. Translated into correlation functions, the correlation between Q and T is just the expectation value of the anticommutator (because the operators are fermionic) of the two inserted observables (on the left and on the right) in the presence of double-trace coupling, which can be expressed in terms of TOC (which quickly factorizes and reaches a constant value) and OTOC.